-Welcome to the Ultimate Resort Group Related Claims Guide, and quite possibly your first step to making a claim and recovering any mis-sold investments.
+Welcome to the Ultimate Resort Group Related Claims Guide, and quite possibly your first step to making a claim.

 Invested your SIPP or SSAS pension in the Resort Group Cape Verde?

-Hundreds were persuaded to transfer their pensions in order to invest in resorts like Llana beach and Dunas beach after a sustained campaign of cold-calling, Free pension reviews and high-pressure sales tactics by a number of unregulated marketing firms and financial advisers, many of whom seem to have ignored their obligations to advise in their client’s best interest, leaving £millions in the hands of The Resort Group – a high-risk and non-FCA regulated investment…
+The Financial Services Compensation Scheme has already paid out £5.9 million on claims where investments have been made into The Resort Group.
+These claims were on behalf of the hundreds of British residents who were persuaded to transfer their pensions in order to invest in resorts like Llana beach and Dunas beach, after a sustained campaign of cold-calling, Free pension reviews and high-pressure sales tactics by a number of unregulated marketing firms and financial advisers, many of whom seem to have ignored their obligations to advise in their client’s best interest, leaving £millions in the hands of The Resort Group – a high-risk and non-FCA regulated investment…

 The Resort Group Plc often refers to an investment scheme registered in Gibraltar, operating a chain of holiday resorts in Cape Verde.
 Initially floated on the Mauritius Stock Exchange, The Resort Group as an investment is outside of the FCA’s regulations – an unregulated investment which means that it is considered to be high-risk.